nilsleh/nilsleh.github.io/_includes/about.md

 header:
   image: "/images/backgroundJavaVolcano.jpg"
 ---
 Thank you for stopping by my blog.
+This is my about page.